2017 Campeón de Campeones

-The 2017 Campeón de Campeones was the 45th edition of the Campeón de Campeones, an annual football super cup match, and the 44th held in the professional era of Mexican football.
+The 2017 Campeón de Campeones was the 45th edition of the Campeón de Campeones, an annual football super cup match.
+(Note: The edition number was calculated based on figures provided by Goal.com, with the first Campeón de Campeones having been held in 1941–42.)
 It was played on 16 July 2017 between Apertura 2016 winners Tigres UANL and Clausura 2017 winners Guadalajara.
 Like the previous editions, the 2017 Campeón de Campeones was contested in a single-leg format at a neutral venue in the United States.
 This year's match took place at the StubHub Center in Carson, California for the second straight year.

 The 2017 Campeón de Campeones was part of a doubleheader, which also includes the 2017 Supercopa MX, organized by Univision Deportes, Soccer United Marketing (SUM), Liga MX and LA Galaxy.

 Tigres UANL won the match 1–0 to secure their second consecutive Campeón de Campeones title, defending the title they had won the previous year.